 Ecosystem services assessment is a system of metrics, information and maps of ecosystem services and biodiversity across Alberta.
 We used these assessments to better understand how planning and management decisions affect the landscape and increase or decrease benefits to Albertans.

-Engagement, Science & Assessment: Using the Alberta Biodiversity Monitoring Institute’s (ABMI) specialized ecological knowledge and expertise, the ESA Project is enhancing and creating knowledge that supports the use of the assessment models, maps, and other tools in regional planning, market-based approaches, and sustainability reporting.
+Engagement, Science & Assessment: Using the Alberta Biodiversity Monitoring Institute’s (ABMI) specialized ecological knowledge and expertise, the ESA Project enhanced and created knowledge to support the use of the assessment models, maps, and other tools in regional planning, market-based approaches, and sustainability reporting.

-With our partners, we use a variety of tools and strategies to increase knowledge and change attitudes and behavior that ultimately leads to the adoption of ecosystem services and biodiversity markets.
+With our partners, we used a variety of tools and strategies to increase knowledge and change attitudes and behavior that ultimately leads to the adoption of ecosystem services and biodiversity markets.

 Information is grounded in science, ensuring that our processes and systems are credible, verifiable, and transparent.

-Our assessment approach includes the use of simulation modeling, maps, and decision tools to help us understand the supply of ecosystem services and how ecosystem services can change with various management activities.
-We’ve started with assessments at provincial and regional scales; however, some assessments can be used at much smaller scales.
+Our assessment approach included the use of simulation modeling, maps, and decision tools to help us understand the supply of ecosystem services and how ecosystem services can change with various management activities.
+We started with assessments at provincial and regional scales; however, some assessments can be used at much smaller scales.

-We created the Ecosystem Services Inventory, which displays the supply of ecosystem services in Alberta, through the application of our assessment process.
+We created the Ecosystem Services Inventory (not yet publicly released), which displays the supply of ecosystem services in Alberta, through the application of our assessment process.